 To be eligible for accreditation by EAHEA, an institution must meet the following requirements:

-- It is an formal or distance learning establishment that offers certificates, diplomas, or degrees all level.
+- It is a formal or distance learning establishment that offers certificates, diplomas, or degrees at all levels.

 - It has an identified body of individuals actively involved in a prescribed learning format and setting.
 Programs offered must provide a clearly interactive component of educational methodology appropriate to the subject matter and expected training outcomes.

-- It can demonstrate continuous, on-going and successful operation of the institution in the delivery of education and/or training programs for at least one (1) consecutive year immediately prior to application.
-At minimum, one graduating class must have completed their training.
+- It can demonstrate continuous, ongoing, and successful operation of the institution in the delivery of education and/or training programs for at least one consecutive year immediately prior to application.
+At a minimum, one graduating class must have completed their training.